pjcarreira/software-engineering/eclipse-configuration/Eclipse Configuration Reference Guide.md

 Alternatively, you may also configure manually the Code formater by following the instructions about [Manually Configuring the Code Formatter](#code_formatter_manually).

-The formater is configured to follow the coding conventions of [SUNs/Oracle Java Coding Formating](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) conventions and the infamous book [Elements of Java Style](http://www.cambridge.org/us/academic/subjects/computer-science/software-engineering-and-development/elements-java-style) book with minor adjustments.
+The formater is configured to follow the coding conventions of [SUNs/Oracle Java Coding Formatting](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) conventions and the infamous book [Elements of Java Style](http://www.cambridge.org/us/academic/subjects/computer-science/software-engineering-and-development/elements-java-style) book with minor adjustments.

-Some adjustments to the original configuration are needed so that the code, after beeing formatted, is not rejected by the [Checkstyle plugin](#checkstyle).
+Some adjustments to the original configuration are needed so that the code, after being formatted, is not rejected by the [Checkstyle plugin](#checkstyle).

 <a name="eclipse_setup-javadoc_checker"></a>
 ###Enable the Javadoc Checker